lyledean1/cyclang/README.md

 # Cyclang

 A programming language I built in Rust - mainly for fun and my own learning!
 Uses PEG Parser in Rust for parsing and LLVM (llvm-sys) as the backend to compile to machine code binary.
+Check the [user guide](https://lyledean1.github.io/cyclang/overview.html) for a detailed overview of the language.

 Try the Fibonacci example in `/examples/fib.cyc`